benlagreca02/dotfiles/README.md

 considered it.

 - [ ] Fix gammastep button icon change with time, and on manual change (potentially switch to hyprshift?)
+- [ ] Set some env variables like $TERMINAL in a better way than I am now (now I'm doing it in hyprland config, but this will break if I'm not using hyprland)
 - [ ] Learn how to backup system (pacakges and system, not just dotfiles)
 - [ ] Look into power management stuff (better performance vs battery modes)
 - [ ] Rofi website bookmark loading (type github and it opens firefox to GH) (ctrl shift w?)